-As a result of the Local Community Radio Act of 2010, signed into law by President Obama on January 4, 2011, the Federal Communications Commission (FCC) was authorized by the U.S. Congress to license low-power FM (LPFM) radio stations to community-based, non-profit educational organizations throughout the nation.
+After nearly ten years of studies, hearings, rule-making and continued resistance from the full-power broadcast industry, the U.S. Congress passed the Local Community Radio Act of 2010 authorizing the Federal Communications Commission (FCC) to license low-power FM (LPFM) radio stations to qualified community-based, non-profit educational organizations throughout the nation.

-With a 24 year proven track record as a non-profit arts presenter, a clear educational mission, access to locally originated content and considerable grant management experience, BSPA felt it could meet criteria for LPFM applicants and should pursue this unique opportunity.
-So we did.
+With a 24-year track record as a non-profit arts presenter, a clear educational mission, access to locally originated content and federal grant management experience, the BSPA met the criteria for applicants and decided to pursue this opportunity.

-To learn more about LPFM radio, you can find the FCC's explanation if you click here.
-For a slightly less cryptic but still technical overview, you can visit the websites of RECnet or Prometheus Radio Project, two of the nation's most knowledgeable and influential community radio advocates.
-We are indebted to both of these admirable organizations and to other close friends who provided us with superb technical, legal and strategic guidance, at nominal or pro-bono rates, from beginning to end.
-Gracias!
+To learn more about LPFM radio, you can find the FCC's explanation here.
+For a less cryptic but still technical overview, you can visit the websites of RECnet or Prometheus Radio Project, two of the nation's most influential community radio advocates.